Header image courtesy of Duddell’s

 China Tang, Shop 411–413, 4/F, Landmark Atrium, 15 Queen’s Road Central, Central | (+852) 2522 2148

-Kill two birds with one stone with Grand Hyatt’s special pudding gift set ($488), a combo which includes an authentic coconut pudding ($258) made with refined black sugar cane, as well as a turnip pudding ($258) with premium dried shrimp, cured meats, and Chinese sausages.
-These puddings are available to order and pick up from The Chocolatier.
+Kill two birds with one stone with Grand Hyatt’s special pudding gift set ($508), a combo that includes an authentic coconut pudding ($268) made with refined black sugar cane, as well as a turnip pudding ($268) with premium dried shrimp, cured meats, and Chinese sausages.
+Order online here and pick up from now until 2 February.

 Grand Hyatt Hong Kong, 1 Harbour Road, Wan Chai | (+852) 2584 7744